 The resulting database comprises approximately 5 terabytes of high-quality TIFF files and 2 gigabytes of identical but lower-quality JPG files.
 We have carried out manual quality control and metadata checks on the low-resolution JPG files.
-Out of these, For more than 80 % have been successfully tied to flight line metadata and assigned quality-checked geographical information (of the JPG files, we have manually catalogued and sorted the files into acquisition year and flight line number (level 2 data.
-Fig. 3, orange lines).
-A subset of the data has been fully quality-checked including georeferenced individual image files (level 3 data.
-Fig. 3, red lines).
+For more than 80 % of the JPG files, we have manually catalogued and sorted the files into acquisition year and flight line number (level 2 data, Fig. 3, orange lines).
+A subset of the data has georeferenced individual image files (level 3 data, Fig. 3, red lines).
 Because film scans from data acquired before 1978 were not labelled with year or flight line number, radargrams and geographical information for pre-1978 data have been linked by checking radar data quality (e.g., the presence of a bed signal) against information from the coordinate books (e.g., the recorded bed elevation), or by comparison with the micro-fiche images.
 Users should be aware that some of the scanned radar data might be mirrored horizontally or flipped vertically.
 An example of the radar data is shown in Fig. 4.